dlcastillop/final-countdown-js/README.md

   - `withLeadingZero`: a string indicating the current time of the counter with leading zeroes where necessary.
   - `withoutLeadingZero`: a string indicating the current time of the counter without leading zeros.
 - `isPaused`: a boolean value indicating if the counter is currently paused.
-- `isOver`: a boolean value indicating if the counter has finished running its course.
+- `isOver`: a boolean value indicating if the counter has finished running.
 - `pause`: a function that, when called, will pause the counter.
 - `play`: a function that, when called, will resume (or start) the counter.
 - `reset`: a function that, when called, will reset the counter.